 Research-Practice Partnerships

-Research–practice partnerships are essential for integrating evidence-based practices, programs, and interventions into health care and public health settings.
-Learn about our flagship partnerships that facilitate and encourage collaboration between research and practice communities.
+Research–practice partnerships are essential for integrating evidence-based practices, programs, interventions, and policies into health care and public health settings.
+Implementation science can help public health professionals effectively and equitably engage communities and partners.

 Evidence-Based Public Health Practice